Platformatory/blog/_posts/2024-09-05-How-to-migrate-kafka-clusters-without-downtime.md

     * Potential replication lag: MirrorMaker 2 may experience higher replication lag compared to Cluster Linking, depending on configurations.
     * Limited schema translation: If using schema registries, it lacks advanced schema translation features.

-**When to use:** MM2 is suited for environments where you require flexibility with Kafka distributions or need offset translation between clusters.
+**When to use:** MM2 is suited for environments where you require flexibility with Kafka distributions or do not mind offset translation between clusters.

 **Confluent Replicator:** A robust tool that enables data replication with advanced features like filtering, transformation, and schema management.